 The theme that comes up frequently when I read about Go or hear Rob talk about it is this sense of pragmatic feature economy.
 Any time someone asks, “why doesn’t Go have Foo”, his answer tends to be “We found in practice that we don’t miss it.”

-Language designers can tend to be magpies, wanting to cram in all of our favorite features just because they’re shiny or to have a longer bullet list than the other guy.
-If those features don’t help real people solve real problems, you’re just wasting your time and making things more complex for them.
+Language designers can be magpies, wanting to cram in all of our favorite features just because they’re shiny or to have a longer bullet list than the competition.
+If those features don’t help real people solve real problems, you’re wasting your time and making things more complex for them.
 While I don’t always agree with the specific choices that the Go designers make, I do agree with the “let’s see if we can get by without them” approach that leads to them.

 Phil Mercurio (Thyrd)